mctools/simplebuild/doc/source/cmdline.rst

 The ``sbrun`` command
 =====================

-The ``sbenv`` command can be used to prefix any other command, causing both a build and (if successful) the command to be invoked.
+The ``sbrun`` command can be used to prefix any other command, causing both a build and (if successful) the command to be invoked.
 This is convenient when one is repeatedly running the same command while editing C or C++ code that needs to be recompiled each time.